 Focus on your entire body, not just your genitals.

 While it’s true that the clitoris is a pleasure organ, it’s not an ‘on-off’ switch that regulates your entire sexual experience.
-Try pinching your nipples—gently at first, and then harder, if that feels good—and run your hands over your belly and thighs.
+Try pinching your nipples—gently at first, and then harder (or with clips), if that feels good—and run your hands over your belly and thighs.
 Tighten your abs and pelvic floor muscles as you masturbate, and try holding your breath for a few seconds at a time.
 All this can help to get you into that tense-but-pleasurable space that precedes an orgasm.

 Play with toys.

 There’s absolutely no shame in bringing toys into the mix!
 If you feel like you’ve tried everything and still aren’t getting there, a vibrator or dildo can provide some more targeted and intense stimulation.
-We love and recommend the Fin by Dame Products because it’s worn on the fingers, and easy to use intuitively, like it’s part of your own body.
-The Hop Trix is also an amazing option, because it provides both vaginal and clitoral stimulation, which many women find increases their chances of reaching orgasm.
+We love and recommend the Yumi because it’s worn on the fingers, and easy to use intuitively, like it’s part of your own body.
+The Nova 2 is also an amazing option because it provides both vaginal and clitoral stimulation, which many vagina owners find increases their chances of reaching orgasm.

 None of this is a guarantee, but all steps in the right direction, so try not to be disappointed if it takes time.
 Like all the best things, self-pleasure takes time, care and attention.
 Look at it this way—each time you try, you’re learning a little bit about yourself and what you like.
 Orgasms are amazing, but we think the really worthy goal is getting to know yourself more intimately.
 And hey, you’ve got your whole life to perfect your technique!